Downward transference of mice and universality of local core models: Universality

 Using \L o\'s theorem, a straightforward computation similar to that in the proof of (\ref{u.e.reflection}) shows that $k$ is $\Sigma_0$-preserving.
 It is also easy to see that $k$ is cardinal preserving.
 Immediately from the definition of $k$ we see that $k\rst\kappa_X=\idm$.
 It follows that the pair $(\idm,k)$ is an embedding of the phalanx $(W,\ult(Q_X,F_{X^*,X}),\kappa_X)$ into the phalanx $(W,\tilde{R},\kappa_X)$.
 Since the iteration indices in $\mcV$ are above $\kappa^*$, the iteration indices in $\mcV'$ are above $\sigma'_X(\kappa^*)=\kappa_X$, so $(W,\tilde{R},\kappa_X)$ is a $W$-generated phalanx in the sense of Steel \cite[Definition 6.7]{cmip}.
 As $W$ is embeddable into $\Kc$, the phalanx $(W,\tilde{R},\kappa_X)$ is embeddable into a $\Kc$-generated phalanx, and is therefore iterable (see Steel \cite[Lemma 6.9]{cmip}).
 It follows that also $(W,\ult(Q_X,F_{X^*,X}),\kappa_X)$ is iterable, which contradicts the definition of $Q_X$.

-Thus, assuming that $\ult(W,G_X)$ is ill-founded or else $(W,\ult(W,G_X),\lambda_X)$ fails to be iterable for all $X\in S$ where $S$ comes from (\ref{u.e.bad-s}), we arrived at a final contradiction, thereby completing the proof of Theorem~\ref{t0.1}.(a).
+Thus, assuming that $\ult(W,G_X)$ is ill-founded or else $(W,\ult(W,G_X),\lambda_X)$ fails to be iterable for all $X\in S$ where $S$ comes from (\ref{u.e.bad-s}), we arrived at a final contradiction, thereby completing the proof of Theorem~\ref{t0.1}(a).

-\subsection{Proof of Theorem \ref{t0.1}.(b)}
+\subsection{Proof of Theorem \ref{t0.1}(b)}

-Finally we turn to the proof of Theorem~\ref{t0.1}.(b).
-Here we work under the assumption that $0^\P$ does not exist in ${\mbfM}$, which means that, if we use premice with Jensen's indexing of extenders, as described in Zeman \cite[Chapter 8]{imlc}, then the comparison process can be carried out using just linear iterations.
+Finally we turn to the proof of Theorem~\ref{t0.1}(b).
+Here we work under the assumption that $0^\P$ does not exist in ${\mbfM}$, which means that, if we use premice with Jensen's indexing of non-overlapping extenders, as described in Zeman~\cite[Chapter 8]{imlc}, then the comparison process can be carried out using just linear iterations.
 In particular, $\mbfK^\mbfM$ is always linearly iterable in the sense of $\mbfV$, no matter how large premice exist in $\mbfV$.
 Linear iteration trees along with the condensation properties of such premice allow us, for an extender with support below $\delta^+$, to reduce the question of well-foundedness and iterability of $\ult(\mbfK^\mbfM,F)$ to that of well-foundedness and iterability of $\ult(\mbfK^\mbfM\cut\delta^+,F)$, thereby avoiding any direct use of the frequent extension argument.
-In what follows we will refer to Zeman \cite[Chapter 8]{imlc} on the core model theory below $0^\P$.
+We note here that since we deal with linear iterations, the fact that $\ult(\mbfK^\mbfM,F)$ is well-founded already implies that $\ult(\mbfK^\mbfM,F)$ is fully fine structurally iterable.
+We will give the details of such a reduction below.
+In what follows we will refer to Zeman~\cite[Chapter 8]{imlc} on the core model theory below $0^\P$.

 So assume $\delta\ge\omega_1$ and the trees $\mcT,\mcU$ come from the coiteration of $\mbfK^\mbfM$ against $N$.
 Thus we let $W=\mbfK^\mbfM$ in this case; otherwise we keep the rest of the notation as at the beginning of this section.
 There is a slight non-uniformity which comes into the argument when dealing with the cases $\delta>\omega_1$ and $\delta=\omega_1$.